plobovikov/math/README.md

-# math
-Some math sturctures and numerical methods
+# Some math sturctures and numerical methods